“A good balanced scorecard should tell the story of your strategy”

 As the capacity of an organization increases so does the ability to create value.
 Organizational capacity is an important element to the balanced scorecard, yet figuring out the right KPIs can be challenging.
 Some of the most prevalent KPIs include employee engagement scores, employee retention, open positions, number of employees, revenue per employee, knowledge creation & sharing, skills, and training.

-What are the best practices to implementing a balanced scorecard?
+What are the best practices in implementing a balanced scorecard?

 While a balanced scorecard can be extremely helpful, it can also be a big headache to develop.
 It is hard work to distill a strategy and vision into a handful of core KPIs.
 So, here are the best practices for developing and implementing a balanced scorecard: